Dunhuang dance

-Dunhuang Dance is a form of Chinese dance which combines traditional culture and modern art.
+Dunhuang dance is a form of Chinese dance which combines traditional culture and modern art.
 Dunhuang dance draws inspiration from the body movements in the Dunhuang grotto frescoes (such as in the Mogao caves), and the musical instruments and music scores found in Dunhuang, Gansu province, West China.
-The dance shows the combination of ethnic dance styles from Central and Western China.
-The dance, itself, is also influenced by Buddhist images and Buddhism.
+Based on the imagery found in the Mogao Grottoes' cave paintings, the dance features unique hand movements that can be traced back to Indian classical dance forms like the Natyasastra, Bharatanatyam, and Kathakali, showcasing how Indian dance aesthetics were transmitted to western China through historical routes across Bactria and the Tarim Basin.